Cards hold off Cowboys 25-22 in matchup of playoff teams

 The outcome didn’t do much to change the races for the NFC’s No. 1 seed or the NFC West, but did leave the Cowboys and Cardinals with matching 11-5 records after Arizona ended a three-game skid and stopped the NFC East champion’s four-game winning streak.

-The teams go into the final weekend as the fourth and fifth seeds in the playoffs, which would mean a first-round meeting, once again at AT&T Stadium since Dallas won its division.
-Both are a Green Bay win away from elimination for the NFC’s first-round bye.
-The Packers played Minnesota later.
+The teams go into the final weekend as the fourth and fifth seeds in the playoffs, which would mean a first-round meeting — once again at AT&T Stadium since Dallas won its division.
+The wild-card round is guaranteed for both teams since Green Bay’s 37-10 win over Minnesota on Sunday night left them with no chance to get the NFC’s first-round bye.

 Murray improved to 8-0 as a starter at the home of the Cowboys.
 Most of those victories were as a Texas high school playoff star in the Dallas area, but the past two have been as a pro after last season’s 38-10 rout.